Changing Note Properties

 If any of the selected notes are already at the maximum or minimum value, no changes will be made to any of the notes, to preserve relative pitches.
-You can override this with .
-The default shift distance is one semitone.
-Use to alter this to one octave.
+This can be overrode with .
+The default shift distance is one semitone. alters this to one octave.

 |Changing velocity values||

 ↑ increases the velocity of the selected notes.